-We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
+We celebrated our 75th anniversary as British Council in the Netherlands in 2021 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
-Expand the boxes below to read the full stories by Anne-May Janssen and Branwen Spence.
-New stories will be added in the months to come.
+Watch the video messages by Anna Holligan and David Gregson here and expand the boxes below to read the full stories by Anne-May Janssen, Alex Lawrence, Marcel Levi and Marlise Kruishoop.

 75 UK-NL Stories - Culture

 When I moved to the UK four years ago, I didn’t know that I would come to feel so very much at home in this country.
 Everything from exploring the countryside with its rolling hills, sweet cottages, local pubs (can I get an Amen for local pub food?) and visiting grand historic houses, to sipping G&Ts after work with colleagues in wonderful over-the-top London bars.
 I love it all.

 My colleagues at Universities UK International are excellent people who have been kind enough to take me along for the ride.
 Starting out though, I did have to decipher the British way of giving feedback and learn that ‘good’ means ‘start over’.
 So now, anything below excellent is not going to cut it for me anymore.

 I have developed a deep respect for The Queue (and give death stares to anyone who dares to cut it), drink copious amounts of tea (without milk – sorry, I just can’t), apologise all the time, and use hyperboles left, right, and centre.
 This all came so easy that I think I may have been British in a previous life.